chleef/robo-advisor/README.md

 ```
 python app/robo_advisor.py
 ```
-Then, follow the prompts to insert your chosen ticker.
+Then, follow the prompt to insert your chosen ticker.